$Z^0$ boson associated b-jet production in high-energy nuclear collisions: In-medium jet evolution

 \subsection{Medium induced gluon radiation}

 The inelastic scattering also plays an important role in the in-medium energy loss of energetic partons~\cite{Zakharov:2007pj,Qin:2007rn}.
-In our work, the Higher-Twist radiated gluon spectra~\cite{Guo:2000nz,Zhang:2003yn,Zhang:2004qm,Majumder:2009ge} has been implemented to simulate the medium-induced gluon radiation when parton propagate in the dense and hot QCD matter:
+In our work, the Higher-Twist~(HT) radiated gluon spectra~\cite{Guo:2000nz,Zhang:2003yn,Zhang:2004qm,Majumder:2009ge} is implemented to simulate the medium-induced gluon radiation when a parton propagates in the dense and hot QCD matter:

-where $x$ and $k_\perp$ are the energy fraction and the transverse momentum of the radiative gluon. $\alpha_s$ is the strong coupling constant which fixed at $\alpha_s=0.3$ in our calculation, $C_s$ is the quadratic Casimir in color representation, and $P(x)$ is splitting function~\cite{Wang:2009qb} for the splitting processes $q\rightarrow q+g$ and $g\rightarrow g+g$ respectively($g\rightarrow q+\bar{q}$ process is negligible due to its low possibility~\cite{He:2011zx}),
+where $x$ and $k_\perp$ represent the energy fraction and the transverse momentum of the radiated gluon, respectively. $\alpha_s$ is the strong coupling constant, which is fixed at $\alpha_s=0.3$ in our calculations, $C_s$ is the quadratic Casimir in color representation, and $P(x)$ is splitting function~\cite{Wang:2009qb} for the splitting processes $q\rightarrow q+g$ and $g\rightarrow g+g$ ($g\rightarrow q+\bar{q}$ process is negligible owing to its low probability~\cite{He:2011zx}).